-- Students must apply in writing to their Faculty Student Affairs Office by March 31 for courses in the Fall term and by September 30 for courses in the Winter or Summer terms (these deadlines are strictly enforced and no requests will be accepted after these deadlines).
+- Students must apply in writing to their Faculty Student Affairs Office by March 31 for courses in the Fall term, by June 30 for courses in the Winter term, or by September 30 for courses in the Summer term (these deadlines are strictly enforced and no requests will be accepted after these deadlines).

 - Students are assessed a fee for such rereads.
 It is strongly recommended, but not required, that students consult with the instructor of the course before requesting a reread of a final exam.